the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 The link checker checks if the each link resolves and prints the status on your terminal so that you can check and resolve any incorrect links.
 Read more about this in [Jupyter Book's documentation](https://jupyterbook.org/en/stable/advanced/html.html?highlight=check%20external#check-external-links-in-your-book).

-## Why did we recommend using (mini)conda?
+## Why we recommend using a virtual environment

-In the step-by-step guide above, we made use of the `jupyter-book` command to build the Turing Way book.
-For this command to work as intended you will need a Python installation on your machine.
+In the step-by-step guide above, we made use of `jupyter-book` to build the Turing Way book.
+For this program to work as intended you will need a Python installation on your machine.

 As with any other programming language such as R or Julia, any given Python installation might look different from another due to the different packages or libraries that come with the installation.

 Over time you will likely install even more packages, or update packages to newer versions.
 Some packages also depend on the presence of specific versions of other packages to function, and so to ensure your local build works smoothly you will want to minimize as much mismatched dependencies as possible.

-But this can be difficult!
+This can be difficult!
 Even with an organized, concerted effort, package management for programming languages naturally throws up dependency issues.
 Python packages, for reasons not discussed here, tend to suffer from dependency issues a bit more than other languages (note that all languages do!) and one guaranteed way to come across such an issue by trying to maintain all of your Python projects using just one, large set of packages, each at a specific version.
 You simply can't cater to the needs of all package dependencies this way.
+Creating an environment on your local machine for _The Turing Way_ is a great way to minimize dependency issues.

 ```{figure} https://imgs.xkcd.com/comics/python_environment.png
 ---